Skip to main content

 An internship rejection is data, not a verdict.
 Read the email, send a clean thank-you within 24 hours, ask for feedback, then book the next loop within the week.
 Most candidates who eventually land roles got rejected from 5-10 places along the way.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 What do you do after an internship rejection?

 Read the email once, then close it.
 Wait twelve hours before drafting a reply so the response isn't emotional.
 Send a short thank-you that asks for feedback and stays-in-touch permission.
 Spend two days identifying the one concrete gap the rejection revealed.
 Then book the next interview loop within a week.
+An internship rejection is a hiring decision on one loop, on one day, by one set of interviewers.
+It is data on a single attempt, not a verdict on whether you'll get a CS job.

 Hour 0-12: Let the spike pass

-The first reaction to a rejection is almost always disproportionate to the actual setback.
-Your brain treats the email as a verdict on your competence; it's actually data on one specific loop, one specific interviewer's read, on one specific day.
+The first reaction to a rejection is almost always disproportionate to the setback.
+Your brain treats the email as a verdict on your competence; it's data on one specific loop, one specific interviewer's read, on one specific day.

 Don't reply in the first twelve hours.
 Don't reread the email a dozen times.
 Don't post about it on LinkedIn.
 Most candidates who turn a single rejection into a multi-week confidence spiral did the spiraling in the first 24 hours; the candidates who recover fast deliberately don't.